openstack-archive/sahara-specs/specs/kilo/sahara-log-guidelines.rst

 Alternatives
 ------------

-We need to follow OpenStack guideliness, but if needed we can move plugin logs to DEBUG level instead of INFO.
+We need to follow OpenStack guidelines, but if needed we can move plugin logs to DEBUG level instead of INFO.
 It should be discussed separately in each case.

 Data model impact